 That’s a considerable difference in torque and the power out between an impact driver vs an impact wrench is defined by their practical application.

 In short, you simply do not need the level of power and torque from an impact driver to drive screws, but for removing a 10-inch prevailing torque nut on the foot mount of a motor, you’re going to need that extra juice and larger square drive to get the job done.

-While the right tool to use for this task is an impact wrench due to its high-torque output, if you only own a cordless impact driver and need to remove some lug nuts to replace a tire, you should be able to accomplish this as long as your impact driver isn’t some super cheap knock off-brand.
+Although, if you only own a cordless impact driver, and need to remove some lug nuts to replace a tire, you should be able to accomplish this as long as your impact driver isn’t some super cheap knockoff-brand.

 All you’ll need to successfully remove and fasten lug nuts is…